How to build an article progress indicator in React

 Events

-We'll also bind a scroll event to the window, and call our calculatePercentage
+We'll also bind a scroll event to the window, and call our calculatePercentage function which we just defined.

 1useEffect(() => {2 const calculatePercentage = () => {3 // ...4 };56 window.addEventListener("scroll", calculatePercentage);7 return () => {8 window.removeEventListener("scroll", calculatePercentage);9 };10}, []);